-The maps and frames of New World Cartography are the product of three talented yet different individuals.
-Their unique backgrounds have come together in this cartographic endeavor to produce originally designed, hand colored maps in finely crafted frames.
+The maps of New World Cartography are the product of three talented individuals.
+Their unique backgrounds have come together in this cartographic endeavor to produce originally designed, hand colored maps.

 founder and chief map designer

 Although his academic training is as a biologist, Travis has always has a love of looking at he world from above.
 Maps, whether old or new, give a unique view of the world around us.
 He has also appreciated the craftsmanship required to produce the great maps of the 17th and 18th centuries.
 New World Cartography is his effort to describe the world around us today in much the same way map makers used hundreds of years ago.
 Each map is conceived of and designed by Travis.
 Some, like the Revolutionary and Civil War Fortifications of Charleston Harbor, require hours of research.